A Blockchain App Architecture

 A blockchain node for an application-focused Cosmos blockchain consists of a state-machine, built with the Cosmos SDK, and the consensus and networking layer, which are handled by the Tendermint Core (opens new window).

-- A blockchain consensus engine
+- A blockchain consensus engine.

-- A generic application interface
+- A generic application interface.

 # Consensus in Tendermint Core and Cosmos

 The Tendermint Core is a high-performance, consistent, flexible, and secure consensus module with strict fork accountability.
 It relies on Proof-of-Stake (PoS) with delegation and Practical Byzantine Fault Tolerance (opens new window).
 Participants signal support for well-behaved, reliable nodes that create and confirm blocks.
-Users signal support by staking ATOM or the native token of the respective chain.
-Staking bears the possibility of acquiring a share of the network transaction fees, but also the risk of reduced returns or even losses should the node become unreliable.
+Users signal support by staking ATOM, or the native token of the respective chain.
+Staking bears the possibility of acquiring a share of the network transaction fees, but also the risk of reduced returns or even losses should the supported node become unreliable.

-Only the top 150 nodes by staked ATOM participate in the transaction finalization process as validators.
+Only the top 150 nodes (as ranked by staked ATOM) participate in the transaction finalization process as validators.
 The privilege of creating a block is awarded in proportion to the voting power a validator has.
 Voting power is calculated as all ATOM tokens staked by a validator and its delegates.
 For example, if a given validator's voting power is 15% of the total voting power of all validators, then the validator can expect to receive the block creation privilege 15% of the time.

 - Validators confirm candidate blocks.